uiarch/design-system-node-api/README.md

-# Design Pattern NodeJS API
+# Design System NodeJS API
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-NodeJS API for managing styleguide admin section.
+NodeJS API for managing design system.
 Can also be used as a API project boilerplate.

 ## Dependencies
 ---